erik-404err/snapdrop-tray/README.md

 The 'Settings' Submenu contains:

+- __Launch on startup__ (launches snapdrop-tray on systemstartup/login using npm auto-launch if enabled)
 - __Start Notification__ (pushes a Notification on sucsessful startup if enabled)
 - __Quit Notification__ (pushes a waring Notification when the user closes the Snapdrop window if enabled)
 - __Using Window__ (if enabled you'll see a Snapdrop window, if disabled you'll see a Tray Icon with 'Send' submenus)